kivymd/KivyMD/README.md

 Documentation
 =============

-Some very early documentation can be found at our project's website, other than that we recommend checking the [demos/kitchen_sink/main.py](https://github.com/HeaTTheatR/KivyMD/blob/master/demos/kitchen_sink/main.py) file for examples or [look here](https://github.com/HeaTTheatR/KivyMD/wiki/MDUserAnimationCard).
+Full documentation yet.
+Some examples of using KivyMD widgets can be found in our [Wiki](https://github.com/HeaTTheatR/KivyMD/wiki) and in the code of the [demo applications](https://github.com/HeaTTheatR/KivyMD/tree/master/demos/kitchen_sink/demo_apps)

 Support
 =======